Before this page was used to make a Metalocalypse character page, it used to be the blackest present for the most brutal of all tropers. NOTHING!

 This was addressed in his first appearance, then retconned in season three: Toki has a natural affinity for clowns (even having serial killer John Wayne Gacy perform as Pogo the Clown, prior to the reveal that he was Norwegian and his parents look like they came straight out of a Middle Ages Bergman film.
 They later retconned him being similar to a talking clown doll that Toki kept with him when his father locked him in a pit as punishment as a child.

-Ephebophile: Which explains his attraction to 14-year-old Dory and, twenty years later, her about the same age daughter.
+Ephebophile: Which explains his attraction to 14-year-old Dory and, twenty years later, her daughter (who's about the same age as Dory was during their affair).

 Zig Zagged and Played for Laughs: He does cross the line pretty often, but no matter how heinous his latest deed is, he still gets redeemed somehow by the next episode...
 Only to cross the line even harder the next time, beginning the cycle anew.